In this post I am going to explain three (3) situations where you can be charged in California under Penal Code 415 pc for disturbing the peace.

 Because PC 415 can be charged as an infraction or as a misdemeanor with lesser penalties than other misdemeanor offenses, it is often a charge that is offered in return for a guilty plea if the defendant has been charged with a more serious offense.

-If you plead guilty to one, you merely pay a fine up to $250 and it is not recorded on your public record.
+If you plead guilty to an infraction then you must pay a fine of up to $250 and it is not recorded on your public record.

 - A fine up to $400

-- And/or county jail time of up to 90 days
+- And/or county jail time of up to 90 days18

 - Probation for up to 3 years

-- If so, it is a misdemeanor.
-And, if the defendant committed some other offense, such as an assault in combination with disturbing the peace on school grounds then the defendant could face a 2nd violation, then the defendant could face a minimum jail sentence of 10 days up to a maximum of 6 months and a fine up to $1000.
+- This would make the offense a misdemeanor19 and if the defendant committed some other offense, such as an assault in combination with disturbing the peace on school grounds then the defendant could face a 2nd violation, then the defendant could face a minimum jail sentence of 10 days up to a maximum of 6 months and a fine up to $1000.

-- A 3rd violation on school grounds merits a minimum of 90 days in jail.
+- The 3rd violation on school grounds merits a minimum of 90 days in jail20.